Hal Daub: Mayor

+Later career

 Daub served for five years on the board of Omaha's Metropolitan Entertainment and Convention Authority (MECA).
-In 2012, he was elected to the board of regents of the Nebraska University system.
+In 2012, he was elected to the board of regents of the University of Nebraska system.
 In 2018, he was defeated in his reelection bid by Barbara Weitz.

+Daub has held several lobbyist positions including at Blackwell Sanders LLP, and Deloitte.

 Currently, Daub is a member of the ReFormers Caucus of Issue One.

 Controversy

 As a University regent, Daub called for football players to be removed from the Nebraska Cornhuskers because they knelt during the national anthem in 2017 as a protest against police violence.
 Daub later denied having calling for the players' removal.
 Coach Mike Riley said that Daub's view of the protest as unpatriotic was a misinterpretation.

 When senator Julie Slama reported in 2022 that she had been sexually assaulted by Charles Herbster, Daub remarked that he wanted to put Slama on a witness stand because "I'd like to ask her what she was wearing."
-He was publicly criticized for this, and for saying that Slama "was trying to attract Herbster's attention" at the gathering where she says she was assaulted.
+He was publicly criticized for this, and for saying that Slama "was trying to attract Herbster's attention because she was trying to get reelected in her own right," at the gathering where she says she was assaulted.